seamicole/Home-42/README.md

 ### NERDTree

 Although NERDTree provides you with a handy file tree explorer, there is no point-and-click interface.
 You can navigate the files in a similar way you would code in Vim.
-To toggle between the NERDTree file explorer and the file you're editing, use <ctrl> + w + w.
+To toggle between the NERDTree file explorer and the file you're editing, use `ctrl + w + w`.

-If you wish to collapse the NERDTree sidebar, you can use <ctrl> + t.
-If you wish to collapse NERDTree as well as the line numbers and Git Gutter, use <F5>.
+If you wish to collapse the NERDTree sidebar, you can use `ctrl + t`.
+If you wish to collapse NERDTree as well as the line numbers and Git Gutter, use `F5`.
 This is especially useful for highlighting and copying file content to your clipboard.
 If you try to do this with your sidebars open, you'll get a lot of extra junk in your clipboard!

 See https://github.com/preservim/nerdtree for more info on how to use NERDTree.